Vectors Research Management LLC Sells 168 Shares of Vanguard Total Stock Market ETF (NYSEARCA:VTI)

 A number of other hedge funds also recently added to or reduced their stakes in VTI.
 Gibson Wealth Advisors LLC lifted its stake in Vanguard Total Stock Market ETF by 5,441.9% in the fourth quarter.
 Gibson Wealth Advisors LLC now owns 6,931,909 shares of the company’s stock worth $1,335,842,000 after acquiring an additional 6,806,828 shares during the period.
-Nisa Investment Advisors LLC purchased a new stake in Vanguard Total Stock Market ETF in the third quarter worth about $468,973,000.
-Continental Investors Services Inc. lifted its stake in Vanguard Total Stock Market ETF by 6,569.1% in the third quarter.
-Continental Investors Services Inc. now owns 1,441,855 shares of the company’s stock worth $287,380,000 after acquiring an additional 1,420,235 shares during the period.
-CFS Investment Advisory Services LLC lifted its stake in Vanguard Total Stock Market ETF by 20,184.0% in the third quarter.
-CFS Investment Advisory Services LLC now owns 1,219,678 shares of the company’s stock worth $319,000 after acquiring an additional 1,213,665 shares during the period.
-Finally, US Bancorp DE lifted its stake in Vanguard Total Stock Market ETF by 8.8% in the third quarter.
-US Bancorp DE now owns 14,755,960 shares of the company’s stock worth $2,648,253,000 after acquiring an additional 1,197,851 shares during the period.
+Nisa Investment Advisors LLC purchased a new stake in shares of Vanguard Total Stock Market ETF during the third quarter valued at about $468,973,000.
+Continental Investors Services Inc. lifted its position in shares of Vanguard Total Stock Market ETF by 6,569.1% during the third quarter.
+Continental Investors Services Inc. now owns 1,441,855 shares of the company’s stock valued at $287,380,000 after buying an additional 1,420,235 shares during the last quarter.
+CFS Investment Advisory Services LLC lifted its position in shares of Vanguard Total Stock Market ETF by 20,184.0% during the third quarter.
+CFS Investment Advisory Services LLC now owns 1,219,678 shares of the company’s stock valued at $319,000 after buying an additional 1,213,665 shares during the last quarter.
+Finally, US Bancorp DE lifted its position in shares of Vanguard Total Stock Market ETF by 8.8% during the third quarter.
+US Bancorp DE now owns 14,755,960 shares of the company’s stock valued at $2,648,253,000 after buying an additional 1,197,851 shares during the last quarter.

 Vanguard Total Stock Market ETF Price Performance